jakearchibald/jakearchibald.com/static-build/posts/2025/06/animating-zooming/index.md

 }
 ```

 Now that the transforms are in a similar format, it produces an animation that linearly interpolates each component separately.
-This means that the `scale` is animated from `1` to `3`, and the `translate` is animated from `0, 0` to `-33.1%, 20.2%`.
+This means that the `scale` is animated linearly from `1` to `3`, and the `translate` is animated linearly from `0, 0` to `-33.1%, 20.2%`.

-The animation itself isn't linear, as easing is applied, but the linear interpolation is used as a starting point.
+The animation itself isn't linear, as easing is applied, but linear interpolation is used as a starting point.

 The problem is, with `scale` followed by `translate`, the `scale` acts as a multiplier for the `translate` values.
 Therefore, as the `scale` increases, even though the `translate` values are interpolated linearly, the effect is non-linear: